-From April 2023 all self-employed, partnerships and landlords will need to comply, regardless of whether they are VAT registered or not.
+From April 2024 all unincorporated businesses will need to comply, regardless of whether they are VAT registered or not.

 We have already helped many clients make the change and embracing this move early on is the best way to prepare to stay compliant, but also to unlock the key business benefits of effective planning, forecasting and budgeting.
 By adopting a cloud accounting platform you’ll keep a closer eye on your finances and have advance warning of future tax obligations.

 Will there be penalties if I don’t comply?